Central Nervous System

 Respiratory System

-Smoking, e-cigarette, and vaping devices are all risk factors for lung disease and lung cancer.
+Smoking, e-cigarettes, and vaping devices are all risk factors for lung disease and lung cancer.

 Gastrointestinal System